Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Hubble Diagram

-The $H$-band magnitudes are reported as the fit apparent magnitude based on the ``max\_model'' template for the given $s_{BV}$ -- there is no correction to the apparent magnitude based on $s_{BV}$.
-For the optical fits, we do include the $s_{BV}$ correction to the apparent brightness.
+The $H$-band magnitudes are reported as the fit apparent magnitude based on the ``max\_model'' template for the given $s_{BV}$.
+The SNooPy ``max\_model'' templates are normalized to a magnitude of 0 at maximum light individually for each filter and for all values of $s_{BV}$.
+We apply no correction to the $H$-band apparent magnitude based on $s_{BV}$.
+For the optical fits, we do include the $s_{BV}$ correction to the apparent brightness through the default use of the SNooPy ``EBV\_model2'' which includes the stretch-luminosity correction as part of the fit and estimation of distance modulus.
+The ``max\_model'' and ``EBV\_model2'' do not account explicitly for intrinsic color variations, but both models do remove Milky Way reddening~\citep{Schlafly11}. ``EBV\_model2'' also accounts for host galaxy extinction using all of the optical filters by fitting for E(B-V) while holding $R_V$ constant.
 To emphasize this distinction we quote the $H$-band fits in terms of apparent magnitude and the optical fit results in terms of distance modulus ($\mu$).